killercup/scribbles/_posts/2016-08-17-machine-readable-inline-markdown-code-cocumentation.md

 These are the common headlines from [RFC 1574][rfc-1574]:

+Examples
-- *Examples*: Must contain at least one Rust code snippet
+: Must contain at least one Rust code snippet
+: Should use sub-headlines when multiple examples are given.
+Each sub-section should have a headline, followed by a short paragraph explaining the examples, and at least one Rust code block.

+Panics
-- *Panics*: Explains when a function panics, should always be included when `panic!`, `assert!` or similar are used/when any branch of the function can directly return `!`
+: Explains when a function panics, should always be included when `panic!`, `assert!` or similar are used/when any branch of the function can directly return `!`

+Errors
-- *Errors*: Explain when an error value is returned (see also "Returns" in the next section)
+: Explain when an error value is returned (see also "Returns" in the next section)

+Safety
-- *Safety*: Describe the safety requirements of this function
+: Describes the safety requirements of this function

+Aborts
-- *Aborts*: Similar to panic
+: Similar to panic

+Undefined Behavior
-- *Undefined Behavior*: Describe for which inputs the function behavior is not defined
+: Describes for which inputs the function behavior is not defined

 ### Specific machine readable sections

 This is aimed at documenting functions and methods, but should also work for documenting type parameters and lifetime parameters of `struct`s, `enum`s, and `trait`s.

+Parameters
+: (always plural)
-- *Parameters* (always plural): List of parameter names with description
+: List of parameter names with description

+Returns
-- *Returns* (read either as 3rd person singular form or plural "return [values]"): Prose description which can be followed by a list of valid `enum` variants for the return type and descriptions
+: (read either as 3rd person singular form or plural "return [values]") : Plain text description
+: can be followed by a list of valid `enum` variants for the return type and descriptions : Alternatively, allow regular pattern matching syntax instead of enum variant names

+Type parameters
-- *Type parameters*: List of generic type parameters (the `T` in `fn foo<T>()`) and description (can also be used to describe trait bounds in where clauses)
+: List of generic type parameters (the `T` in `fn foo<T>()`) and description (can also be used to describe trait bounds in where clauses)

+Lifetimes
+: (alternatively "Lifetime parameters")
-- *Lifetimes* or *Lifetime parameters*: List of valid lifetime identifiers (without leading `'`) and description
+: List of valid lifetime identifiers (without leading `'`) and description

 ### List syntax